 General admission requirements-Master

-Online application is via Søknadsweb, study code 6001.
+Online application is via Søknadsweb, application code 6021

 How to apply for admission to UiT?
 Read more here